Defect of projective hypersurfaces with isolated singularities: Introduction

 where $d\eq\deg f$, see \cite{Hi0}, \cite{Na}, \cite{Gri} (and also \cite[Remark at the end of Section 2]{MSS}).
 If all the singularities of $X$ are ordinary double points with $n$ odd, we have $V\eq V_1\eq{}^NV_1$, and their dimension is $s\defs|\Sing\,X|$.
 The equality~\eqref{6} for $n\eq3$ is then equivalent to a formula in the introduction of \cite{vGeWe} (where the dependence of $\df(X)$ on the position of ordinary double points is shown, see also Examples~\ref{E3.1} and \ref{E3.2} below) via the decomposition theorem for the resolution of $X$ by blowups at singular points. \sk The Milnor fiber cohomology $H^n(\Ff)_1$ can be calculated by using the pole order spectral sequence whose converging filtration is the pole order filtration, and it degenerates at $E_2$ if the singularities of $X$ are isolated and weighted homogeneous, see \cite{wh}.
-It is essentially the spectral sequence of the double complex with differentials $\ddd f\wedge$, $\ddd$, and the dimensions of the $E_2$-terms can be calculated effectively using a computer, see \cite{DiSt}, \cite{nwh}, and also Section~\ref{S3} below. \sk It is known that the defect $\df(X)$ is closely related to factoriality in the rational singularity case with $n\eq3$, see Section~\ref{S4} below. \sk In Section 1 we review some basics of vanishing cycles and intersection complexes.
-In section 2 we give the proof of Theorem~\ref{T1}.
+It is essentially the spectral sequence of the double complex with differentials $\ddd f\wedge$, $\ddd$, and the dimensions of the $E_2$-terms can be calculated effectively using a computer, see \cite{DiSt}, \cite{nwh}, and also Section~\ref{S3} below. \sk It is known that the vanishing of the topological defect $\df(X)$ is closely related to $\Q$-factoriality without assuming rational singularities when $n\eq3$, see \cite{Che}, \cite{NaSt}, \cite{PaPo}, \cite{MaVi}, and also \cite{JS}. \sk In Section 1 we review some basics of vanishing cycles and intersection complexes.
+In Section 2 we give the proof of Theorem~\ref{T1}.
 In Section 3 we explain how to calculate the defect for some examples.
-In Section~4 we give a new proof of the {\it topological\one} formula of S.G.~Park and M.~Popa for $\Q$-factoriality defect generalizing an argument of Y.~Namikawa and J.H.M.~Steenbrink.